 If you’re accused of a 4th Offense DUI in Massachusetts, one way to decrease your exposure is to undermine your prior offenses.
 This is accomplished through what is called a RULE 30B MOTION.
-In such a motion we would challenge the basis for your prior convictions to prove that justice may not have been done.
+In such a motion, we would challenge the basis for your prior convictions to prove that justice may not have been done.
 Maybe you weren’t represented by an attorney.
 Maybe your prior attorney did not properly advise you of all of your rights or the potential consequences of your plea.
-There are numerous reasons that a prior offense may be vulnerable to a Rule 30B Motion.
+There are numerous reasons a prior offense may be vulnerable to a Rule 30B Motion.

 Mandatory License Suspension

 If you refuse the Breathalyzer when you are accused of a Fourth Offense DUI, the Registry of Motor Vehicles will suspend your license FOR LIFE.
 There is no possibility of a hardship license during a Chemical Test Refusal suspension.
 In these circumstances, you must begin the CHEMICAL TEST REFUSAL APPEAL immediately following your arrest and suspension.